Madison Central High School

 For 17 years, Mr. Hackman and his students worked with Graduate Research Programs at both Southeastern Louisiana University and LSU on various research projects being carried out in the Southeastern Region, most notably, capturing and banding a threatened species, the beautiful Henslow’s Sparrow, that winters in the coastal pine savannas.
 There, students were involved in helping to capture, collect morphometric data, humanely obtain a small blood sample for DNA analysis with no harm to the birds, and to outfit the birds with tiny radio transmitters for radio telemetry work which was used to determine site fidelity on these wintering birds, among other processes of the graduate level research.

-As a result of his successes in the ornithological research field, in June 2018, Mr. Hackman was honored to be a featured speaker to a group of scientists in Queensland, Australia, where he shared information on his ornithological research activities in Mississippi.
+As a result of his successes in the ornithological research field, in June 2018, Mr. Hackman was honored to be a featured speaker to a group of scientists in Queensland, Australia, where he shared information on his and his students' ornithological research activities in Mississippi.

 Previously, Mr. Hackman served as Head Volleyball Coach for 5 years at Callaway High School and served as the Assistant Volleyball Coach here at MCHS for three years and then Head Volleyball Coach for four years, as well as being the assistant coach for the lady Jaguar Fastpitch Softball team for four years.
 He also serves as the emcee for Madison Central’s Beauty and Beau Pageant each year.